Sparen/DanmakufuVideos/README.md

 To add a new scripter, there are a few key points:
 * **Consent from the scripter in question is required to create or delete a user page.** This means that a scripter must personally make their page or contact Sparen to add them.
 Please note that this only refers to the _creation_ and _deletion_ of pages.
 * There needs to be a link to their page in index.html.
 This ensures that it is possible to navigate to the user page.
 * A new file must be created in /scripter.
 It is prefixed with a number and an underscore, and is followed by the name of the scripter in lowercase, with no spaces.
 For example: 1_sparenofiria.html.
-Please copy and paste the template, and update the title, meta description, and header with the scripter's name.
+Please copy and paste the template, and update the title, meta description, keywords, and header with the scripter's name.
 If the scripter has a website/Youtube/etc, that should be linked.
 If they lack it, the div should be removed.
 Remember that Bootstrap requires the col-md-* to add up to 12 - adjust the columns appropriately.
-Additionally, in body's onload, update the json filepath so that the .html and .json have the same name (excluding the file extension)
+Additionally, in body's onload, update the json filepath so that the .html and .json have the same name (excluding the file extension).
+See 1_sparenofiria.html for more examples
+* If the scripter has a Youtube channel, in addition to the Youtube link, it is also recommended that a subscribe button be added as well.
+See 1_sparenofiria.html for an example.
+If the channel has a long ID instead of a name, use data-channelid instead of data-channel
 * A new file needs to be created in /scripter - the json file.
 Naming conventions are stated above, but for clarity, if I have 1_sparenofiria.html, there should be a 1_sparenofiria.json corresponding to it.
 * Please follow the steps for formatting the .json file below